You’ve got your collection, you’ve added the information. Now it’s time to head back to your canvas and add the elements that need to be dynamic.

 First, add all the elements that you need to create your CMS page.
 Once you have your framework, you can connect the elements to the collection.

 In our screenshot below, we’re keeping it simple (as it’s just for demonstration purposes).

 This is how it’s done:

 Add a div block.
 Go to settings and connect the collection (Blog).
 This adds an amount of containers that’s equal to the added items.

 Add a heading and in the settings, connect the corresponding field, also named data key (Name)

 Add a paragraph and in the settings, connect the corresponding field, also named data key (Body)

-Now each heading and paragraph will change automatically, taking the data that’s stored in the database.
+Now each heading and paragraph will change automatically, taking the data that’s stored in the collection.